Why Are My Ads in Spanish & How to Block Them

 1. Device or Browser Language Settings

-If your phone or browser language is set to Spanish, ad networks assume you prefer Spanish ads.
-This can happen after traveling or updating your device.
+If your phone or browser language is set to Spanish, ad networks assume you want Spanish ads.
+This can happen after traveling, updating your device, or letting a family member use it.

-- Android: Go to Settings → System → Languages & input → Languages.
-Move English to the top.
+- Android: Settings → System → Languages & input → Languages.
+Move English (United States) to the top.

 - iPhone/iPad: Settings → General → Language & Region.
-Choose English (United States).
+Select English (United States).

 - Chrome: Settings → Languages → Preferred languages.
 Keep English as default.